hyperledger/indy-hipe/text/localized-messages/README.md

 ### Advanced Use Case

+>This section is not normative in this version of the HIPE.
+It is considered experimental for now.

 Let's consider a scenario that pushes the localization features to their limit.
 Suppose we have a family of DIDComm messages that's designed to exchange genealogical records.
 The main message type, `record`, has a